More results...

 This chorus repeats the theme of living in a challenging world.
 Life feels unblessed, and denial mixes with awareness of hardship.
 Communication is limited, so music becomes the outlet for emotions and pain.
 The hustle continues despite obstacles, showing determination and commitment to staying real.
 Counting steps and money reflects attention to survival and progress, while acknowledging the difficulty of life.
 Pain and struggle are constant companions, but there’s persistence in facing life authentically, even when it feels heavy and unforgiving.
 It’s a reflection of endurance, resilience, and maintaining honesty amid hardship.

-Q. Who has given the music of La vie qu’on mène (English Translation) song?
+Who is the singer of the song ‘La vie qu’on mène (English Translation)’?

-A. La vie qu’on mène (English Translation) music is composed and produced by Limsa d’Aulnay, ISHA.
+Music of the song ‘La vie qu’on mène (English Translation)’ is produced by Limsa d’Aulnay and ISHA.

-“This concludes the lyrics of La vie qu’on mène (English Translation)” by Limsa d’Aulnay, ISHA.
+“This concludes the lyrics of La vie qu’on mène (English Translation)” by Limsa d’Aulnay and ISHA.
 If you like this song please share it with your friends and family in USA.
 If you find any errors in it, please feel free to submit the correct version via the Contact Us section.